BraedenCu/scriptsForObjectDetectionDataPreparation/README.md

 # scriptsForObjectDetectionDataPreparation
-credit to Datran for these extremely useful scripts.
+credit to Datitran for these extremely useful scripts.